Operation Saluting October: FAPLA buildup

 Also deployed to the operational area was the FAPLA 52 Air Defence Brigade, equipped with six 9K33 Osa air defence systems.
 Two of the 52 AD Brigade's 9K33 Osa batteries were deployed with the leading brigades, and another two with the rearmost brigades.
 The remaining two were positioned around Cuito Cuanavale to protect the airfield and staging areas there.
-They were supplemented in this role by at least one battery of S-125 Pechoras, which were under the direct control of the Soviet military mission rather than FAPLA.
+They were supplemented in this role by at least one battery of S-125 Pechoras, which were notably placed under the direct control of the Soviet military mission rather than FAPLA.
+Technical support for the air defence equipment was provided by the East German military mission.
+An East German security contingent was also detailed to guard the fixed radar installations at Cuito Cuanavale against potential FALA sabotage efforts.

 The size of the collective FAPLA force deployed in Saluting October was noticeably smaller than that organized for the abortive Operation Second Congress.
 However, on the whole it was composed of units that were considerably better equipped and trained than those that had taken part in the previous offensive.

 Air support for the offensive was provided by two squadrons of FAPLA's 25th Aviation Combat Regiment, based in Menongue.
 Despite Castro's moratorium on the involvement of Cuban ground forces, Cuban fighter pilots were allowed to fly reconnaissance missions for FAPLA, as well as escort the IL-76 flights and truck convoys bringing supplies to the front.
 Ground attack and strike missions generally remained the responsibility of Angolan pilots.
 On August 30, six Cuban pilots arrived in Menongue to begin flying reconnaissance missions in support of Saluting October.
 They were also permitted to fly escort for their Angolan counterparts, who were primarily focused on ground attack and strike missions.
 As the campaign intensified, Soviet fighter pilots participated in these missions as well.
 To keep the extent of their involvement covert, the Soviet pilots operating out of Menongue often logged their operational sorties as training flights.

 FAPLA MiG-21bis fighter of the 25th Aviation Combat Regiment.
 These were used for ground attack missions.